-- A 6 week period of public engagement is planned for March 2023 to help refine and prioritise schemes for the final Countywide LCWIP. - The public engagement will include proposals for 20 towns across Norfolk, including Wymondham & Hethersett, Long Stratton, Diss and Harleston, as well as strategic schemes which connect rural communities with key services. - Members of the public and stakeholders will be able to view and feedback on the Countywide LCWIP via an online survey and at a limited number of public events which will be held across Norfolk, including Wymondham and Long Stratton. - Once the Countywide LCWIP is agreed, NCC will seek funding opportunities to deliver priority schemes over the short, medium and long term.
-Any successful schemes which are taken forward will also include a period of public consultation.
+- A 6-week period of public engagement is planned to commence in March 2023 to help refine and prioritise schemes for the final Countywide LCWIP. - The public engagement will include network proposals for 20 towns across Norfolk, including Reepham, Aylsham, Wroxham (& Hoveton) and Acle, as well as wider strategic schemes which connect rural communities with key services. - Members of the public and stakeholders will be able to view and feedback on the Countywide LCWIP via an online survey as well as attending a limited number of public events (7) which will be held across Norfolk, including Wroxham. - Once the Countywide LCWIP is agreed, NCC will seek funding opportunities to deliver priority schemes over the short, medium and long.
+A period of consultation will also be conducted for any schemes which are taken forward for delivery.